 Salman Ahmed Shaikh

-Public scholarships in developing countries are not enough to accommodate everyone willing to obtain higher education with above average aptitude.
-In this regard, there is a need for providing some financing arrangement to enable people to obtain higher education.
+Public scholarships in developing countries are not enough to accommodate everyone willing to obtain higher education.
+Hence, there is a need for providing some financing arrangement to enable people to obtain higher education.

-In this regard, an association of students or some arm of universities can launch a scheme in which students have to pass a screening exam to establish and validate their ability, skills and potential.
+In this regard, finance department of universities can launch a scheme in which students have to pass a screening exam to establish and validate their ability, skills and potential.
 Those students who pass the screening exam will have their tuition fees funded by the scheme.
 The scheme could be sponsored by government funds, student bodies, alumni network, university endowments and funds donated by the corporations and philanthropists.

 Universities can be asked for collaboration on two fronts,